-A 24-year-old female asked:
+A 19-year-old female asked:

-appendectomy march 2014. still have rlq pain and low grade fever. imaging and blood work show normal. pain when pressure applied and daily activities.
+Appendectomy march 2014. still have rlq pain and low grade fever. imaging and blood work show normal. pain when pressure applied and daily activities.

 1 doctor answer • 1 doctor weighed in

 Adhesion: This could be adhesions.
 When surgeons go into any compartment, but particularly the belly..inflammation occurs.
 The sites of cutting, cauterization, resection etc then go through several healing phases which sometimes causes scar tissue to form.
 The scar tissue can be right at the sight of operation..and can attach to anything nearby.
 Talk to your surgeon.